-Updated March 2020: The CDC recommends that all hand sanitizer contain at least 60% alcohol, so we updated this post to include additional recipes that meet the CDC’s guidelines.
+Updated March 2020: The CDC recommends that all hand sanitizers contain at least 60% alcohol, so we updated this post to include additional recipes with ingredients in proportions that meet the CDC's guidelines.
+It's important that you know what you are using and what it is and is not capable of [source].
 We also included a list of antibacterial essential oils and alternate ingredients you can use in a pinch.

-So instead of the traditional stuff, why not give this homemade hand sanitizer a try?
-It kills germs naturally and you’ll save money making your own.
-Plus, in times like these when disinfecting products are out of stock practically everywhere, knowing how to make hand sanitizer can be a godsend.
+So when the traditional stuff is not available, why not give this homemade hand sanitizer a try?
+It kills germs naturally, and you'll save money making your own.
+In times like these, when disinfecting products are out of stock practically everywhere, knowing how to make hand sanitizer can be a godsend.

 Hand Sanitizer Recipe with Essential Oils

 Triclosan is so potent that it can kill up to 99.9% of germs.
-But that .1% of germs that’s left can then breed and pass its antibiotic resistance to offspring, quickly morphing into what’s called a “superbug.”
-This is why triclosan has been banned in hand soaps, body washes and commercial disinfectants.
+But that 0.1% of germs that's left can then breed and pass its antibiotic resistance to offspring [source], quickly morphing into what's called a "superbug."
+This is why triclosan has been banned in hand soaps, body washes, and commercial disinfectants.

 But natural hand sanitizer is a different beast entirely.
-Instead of triclosan, it uses gentle ingredients and naturally antimicrobial essential oils to kill bacteria.
-In my standard go-to recipe, witch hazel acts as a first line of defense against germs and aloe vera gel nourishes skin and prevents chapping and cracking (it also gives your hand sanitizer that gel-like consistency we’re all used to).
+Instead of triclosan, it incorporates gentle ingredients and naturally antimicrobial essential oils to kill bacteria.
+In my standard go-to recipe, witch hazel acts as a first line of defense against germs, and aloe vera gel nourishes the skin and prevents chapping and cracking (it also gives your hand sanitizer that gel-like consistency we're all used to).

-And usually this recipe works just fine for me and my family.
-But in light of COVID-19, I have since overhauled my recipe to include rubbing alcohol, as per the CDC’s recommendation.
+And usually, this recipe works just fine for my family and me.
+But in light of COVID-19, I have since overhauled my recipe to include rubbing alcohol per the CDC's recommendation.

-Studies have found that sanitizers with an alcohol concentration between 60–95% are more effective at killing germs than those with a lower alcohol concentration or non-alcohol-based hand sanitizers [source].
-And, according to the CDC, hand sanitizers with less than 60% alcohol may not work on all types of germs, and if they do work, they may merely reduce the growth of germs rather than kill them outright.
+Studies have found that sanitizers with an alcohol concentration between 60 and 95% are more effective at killing germs than those with a lower alcohol concentration or non-alcohol-based hand sanitizers [source].
+According to the CDC, hand sanitizers with less than 60% alcohol may not work on all types of germs, and if they do work, they may merely reduce the growth of germs rather than kill them outright [source].

 The Best Essential Oils for Hand Sanitizer

-The purpose of adding essential oils is two fold:
+The purpose of adding essential oils is two-fold.
+They contribute by:

-Replenish moisture and nutrients.
-Alcohol is tough on skin, which is why most commercial hand sanitizers contain humectants to replenish the moisture that’s been stripped away.
-While your homemade hand sanitizer should hopefully contain glycerin, aloe vera, or some other humectant to lock in moisture, essential oils can also help to replenish lost nutrients and soothe dry, chapped skin.
+Alcohol is tough on skin, which is why most commercial hand sanitizers contain humectants to replenish moisture that's been stripped away.
+While your homemade hand sanitizer should hopefully contain glycerin, aloe vera, or some other humectant to lock in moisture, essential oils’ effects can also help to replenish lost nutrients and soothe dry, chapped skin.

 But which essential oils are the most effective?
 Here are the top 6 antimicrobial oils, according to science (click through to see the studies on each oil):